Friday, April 24, 2026

 This isn’t the most fascinating, nor exciting Sherlock Holmes adventure.
 Watson, and the reader, just have to trust Holmes both for the case and the trap that he has set for the villain.

-And the climax, well—no one sees it.
-But the evidence is certain.
+And the climax, well—no one witnesses it, but there is clear and certain evidence.
 Holmes has foiled Moriarty, who will no longer plague humanity, any more than Holmes will protect it.

 Monday, March 16, 2026